ReactTraining/react-workshop/README.md

 - [ ] We have some [additional reading material](./reading) for those who are interested in getting a head start
 - [ ] **WAIT!** Does your company or computer use VPN's or any sort of proxy?
 That might cause some issues.
 We normally see at companies that use these things that someone on your team knows how to get around the problem.
 We can't really help out because the issues surrounding VPN's and proxies are so diverse and out of our control.

+❗️❗️❗️ Please Read ❗️❗️❗️

+This workshop assumes you know how to program.
+We do get some attending our workshops who don't anticipate how JavaScript-heavy the workshop is.
+You don't necessarily have to be good at JavaScript going into the workshop, that's why we have the "Learn the JavaScript syntax" article listed above.
+Please read it.
+We get TONS of feedback from those who read it that it's what made the workshop a success for them.
+We get TONS of questions in our workshops about basic JS things from those who didn't read the article.
+As long as you know how to program in any programming language, you'll be fine in the workshop -- even if you're not good at JavaScript, as long as you read that article.

 ## Setup For Mac and Linux Users (Unix Users)

 If you have any problems with these steps, see the **Troubleshooting** section at the bottom of this page.